 This book has been awarded the status of ‘Honour Book’ by The Children’s Book Council of Australia and was the 2015 winner in the Prime Minister’s Literary Awards.
 It is a stunning book.
 The premise is that people are asked on Remembrance Day every year, to observe ‘one minute’s silence’ in memory of the Anzacs and the Turkish troops who fought in Gallipoli from April to December 1915.

 What makes this book so memorable is the fact that here, we are now being asked to consider the perspectives of both Anzacs and Turks.
-Perhaps for the first time we realise that in every conflict there are competing rights and competing points of view.
-We also begin to see that perhaps we are often more like our ‘enemies’ than we are different.
+Perhaps for the first time, we realise that in every conflict, there are competing rights and competing points of view.
+We also begin to see that maybe we are often more like our ‘enemies’ than we are different.
 We may not share the ideology of those who broker war, but we have much in common with those who choose to – or who are obliged to – fight in it.

 This is an extremely valuable book in that it is impartial in its treatment of the subject.
 We fear and hate our enemies, forgetting that, for them, we are the enemy.
-This is not a book for young children but would be a very useful resource in senior primary or post primary settings.
-It could be used for multi-curricular purposes, for example in the history, civics, geography, religion, and art classrooms.
+This is not a book for young children but would be a beneficial resource in senior primary or post-primary settings.
+It could be used for multi-curricular purposes, for example, in history, civics, geography, religion, and art classrooms.
 It would be an ideal starting point for a philosophy discussion.

 The images and message linger long after reading it.